nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 One of the problems in a distributed network is how to make sure every node has processed all transactions.
 When two nodes haven't processed the same set of transactions, the second problem is how to efficiently synchronize the missing transactions.
 The higher the efficiency, the more transactions the entire network can process.
-This part of the protocol is used to synchronize transactions that are missed by the gossip protocol.
+This part of the protocol is used to synchronize transactions that are missed by the gossip protocol (e.g. due to nodes being offline/network partitions).

 ### 6.1 Data requirements

 The protocol requires an XOR value and IBLT structure to be sent in a message.
-The XOR value has already ben explained in §5.1.1.
+The XOR value has already been explained in §5.1.1.
 These are calculated over different transaction ranges based on LC value.

 #### 6.1.1 Invertible Bloom Lookup Table